MicrosoftDocs/fabric-docs/docs/data-engineering/create-and-use-environment.md

 ## Configure an environment

-There are three major components in an environment, which are Spark compute including Spark runtime, libraries, and resource.
-Spark compute and libraries are the configurations that needs publishing to be effective while the resources is a shared storage that can be manipulated in real-time.
+There are three major components in an environment, which are Spark compute that includes Spark runtime, libraries, and resource.
+The Spark compute and libraries configurations are required for the publishing to be effective, while resources are a shared storage that can change in real-time.
 See [Save and publish changes](create-and-use-environment.md#save-and-publish-changes) section for more details.

 ### Configure Spark compute